-Heading to London’s historic Guildhall, you are always struck by the grandeur of the venue.
-The Guildhall is a cathedral-like cloister, tucked away within the City of London, itself a uniquely financially focused city within a city, reflecting the nation’s reverence for finance and heritage.
 The opening talks summarised this history perfectly, with Madush Gupta, Policy Lead Innovation & Technology, City of London Corporation taking the stage to set the scene for the rest of the day.
 He highlighted the change in financial tech from when the venue was created, to what was being used today.
 This broad history lesson was sharpened by Janine Hirt’s explosive keynote that underscored the work that had gone on over the last decade, for both Innovate Finance and the industry.
 The lightning fast pace didn’t stop there, as Hirt had the opportunity to welcome a video speech from the UK’s Prime Minister Rishi Sunak, who underlined just how quickly this industry had become important to the nation.

-London’s Fintech Week
+UK’s Fintech Week

 Even if The City of London’s coat of arms features dragons, the first morning was all about the Unicorns, with the opening panel ‘Generation Unicorn: CEO Perspectives On the Next Decade of Growth’.
 The panellists made up a ‘rat pack’ of the billion dollar club and it was fascinating hearing their perspectives on the UK and what the country needed to do to finally level up.
 Talent was front and centre with nervous admonitions of the 100 hour work week in Asia and ‘West Coast’ living with the huge capital offered in the United States; so how was the UK to keep up?

-Luckily we were fresh from hearing Bim Afolami MP, the Economic Secretary to the Treasury.
+Especially considering we were fresh from hearing Bim Afolami MP, the Economic Secretary to the Treasury.
 Afolami was very keen to describe how the government is looking to continue their ‘laissez-faire’ style interaction with the fintech industry, allowing the innovators free reign to work within their loose frameworks and pathways.
-With a number of transformative task forces created surrounding the event, from the Unicorn Council for the UKProject Nemo and a Crypto Regulatory Framework from the UK Government on its way, the event really was a capstone to UK Fintech Week.
+With a number of transformative task forces created surrounding the event, from the Unicorn Council for the UK, Project Nemo and a Crypto Regulatory Framework from the UK Government on its way, the event really was a capstone to UK Fintech Week.
 One of these elements is the newly established Task Force on Open Finance, chaired by the Centre for Finance, Innovation, and Technology (CFIT).
 This initiative is aimed at crafting a robust set of recommendations for opening up datasets—a move designed to unlock Open Finance, just like Open Banking transformed the UK a decade ago.

 Project Nemo